quixio/quix-docs/docs/get-started/explore.md

 }
 ```

+You'll notice the messages in the topic are in the JSON format.

 ## Next steps

+* Continue on the command line by [using the Quix CLI](./cli.md).
 * Read the [Quix Streams docs](https://quix.io/docs/quix-streams/introduction.html).
 * Try [Quix Cloud for free](https://portal.platform.quix.io/self-sign-up){target=_blank}.
 * Need help?
 Join the [Quix Community](https://quix.io/slack-invite){target=_blank}.